Bitpanda review and comparison

 Bitpanda Metals allows you to diversify your portfolio with physically backed and 100% insured precious metals.
 You can also swap gold and silver with any other digital asset on Bitpanda.

 Bitpanda Swap allows you to instantly swap one cryptocurrency for another.
-There no limits on the transaction size of swaps.
+There are no limits on the transaction size of swaps.

 Finally, the Bitpanda team has launched an ICO backed project called Pantos (PAN) which aims to be an open-source, open-innovation driven scientific research project.
 However, this project is outside the scope of this review (more information can be found here).